-DFT 103 Fundamentals of Drafting (Fa, Sp) 3 SCH Prerequisites: Articulated credit from high school, or students with CAD experience by instructor permission, or taken concurrently with first semester coursework.
+DFT 103 Fundamentals of Drafting

+Prerequisites: Articulated credit from high school, or students with CAD experience by instructor permission, or taken concurrently with first semester coursework.
 This course covers basic concepts and skills of mechanical drawing using conventional, computer-aided drafting, and use and knowledge of tool, supplies, and equipment.
 Mechanical drafting fundamentals, using conventional drafting, will be presented, along with an explanation of standard drafting practices.
 Topics covered will include drafting equipment, media, sketching, lettering and lines, geometric construction, multi-views, auxiliary views, sections, pictorials, and dimensioning, Practical and realistic math problems associated with drafting topics will also be covered.
 This course will run concurrent with course DFT105 utilizing AutoCAD software.

-DFT 105 CAD Applications (Fa, Sp) 3 SCH Prerequisites: None.
+DFT 1054 Drafting Fundamentals with CAD (Fa, Sp) 4 SCH

+Prerequisites: DFT 103 with a grade of C or higher.
 Concepts and skills of AutoCAD 2D and 3D applications.
 Topics include setup, drawing, editing, layer, and line-type management, making prints, annotations and dimensioning, inquiry, and 3D dimensional drawing.